AI Risks & Safer Containers

 Why this page exists

 The about page describes how this platform thinks about structure and safety in general — a living cell that is selectively permeable, governance over mere openness, freedom as the presence of the right structure.
-This page goes deeper on one specific category: the risks that come with using AI inside tools for meaning-making.
+This page goes deeper on one specific category: the risks that come with using AI inside tools for sense-making.

 AI is not social media.
 The harms are not yet well-documented in the way social media harms came to be over twenty years.
 We have lawsuits, internal numbers from labs, clinical case reports, and our own attention.
 We do not have settled epidemiology.
 This page tries to be honest about the gap.